Is it possible to sell my house under Chapter 13 In Texas

 What should I consider before selling my home in Chapter 13 bankruptcy?

 Think about the legal issues of a bankruptcy sale and talk to your attorney for advice.
-Make sure the sale fits with your Chapter 13 plan, and discuss any needed updates with your lawyer.
+Ensure the sale fits your Chapter 13 plan, and discuss any needed updates with your lawyer.

 Does filing Chapter 13 bankruptcy affect my ability to sell property in Texas cities like Houston or Dallas?